Surreal ordered exponential fields: Preliminaries I: surreal numbers

 \subsection{Distinguished ordered binary subtrees of $\No$}

-Henceforth, the classes of $\No$'s leaders and purely infinite numbers will be denoted `$Lead_{\No}$' and `$\No_{\PI}$', respectively. $\Oz$ is the canonical integer part of $\No$ consisting of the surreals whose Conway names have no negative exponents and whose coefficient for any term whose exponent is $0$ is an integer~\cite[p.
-45]{CO}. $Lead_{\No}$, $\No_{\PI}$ and $\Oz$ all have ordered tree structures inherited from $(\No, < , < _s )$.
-In the subsequent discussion we will appeal to the following results about these substructures of $(\No, < , < _s )$, the first and second of which are known from the literature (\cite[page 3: Note 2]{EH7} and~\cite[page 1245: Theorem 11 ]{EH5}) and the third of which appears to be new.
+Henceforth, the class of $\No$'s leaders will be denoted `$Lead_{\No}$' or `$\omega^{\No}$' and the class of $\No$'s purely infinite numbers will be denoted `$\No_{\PI}$'. $\Oz$ is the canonical integer part of $\No$ consisting of the surreals whose Conway names have no negative exponents and whose coefficient for any term whose exponent is $0$ is an integer~\cite[p.
+45]{CO}. $Lead_{\No}$, $\No_{\PI}$ and $\Oz$ all have ordered tree structures inherited from $(\No, <, < _s)$.
+In the subsequent discussion we will appeal to the following results about these substructures of $(\No, <, < _s)$, that come from~\cite[page 3: Note 2]{EH7},~\cite[page 1245: Theorem 11]{EH5} and~\cite{BH}, respectively.

-\begin{lemma} $(\Oz, <\restriction_{ \Oz}, < _{s}\restriction_{\Oz})$ is an initial subtree of $(\No, < , < _s )$. \end{lemma}
+\begin{lemma} $(\Oz, <\restriction_{ \Oz}, < _{s}\restriction_{\Oz})$ is an initial subtree of $(\No, <, < _s)$. \end{lemma}

 \begin{lemma} $(Lead_{\No}, <\restriction_{ Lead_{\No}}, < _{s}\restriction_{ Lead_{\No} })$ is a lexicographically ordered full binary tree. \end{lemma}